Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models

 The autoencoder parameters are optimized by minimizing a reconstruction loss:

 These encoders and decoders are designed to preserve essential multiscale structures while eliminating redundant information, creating a compact representation amenable to diffusion modeling.
-In this work, convolutional layers with residual connections are employed to capture multi-scale spatial correlations critical in turbulent systems, effectively transforming high-dimensional fields (typically at $64 \times 64$ resolution) to compact ($16 \times 16$) latent representations.
-Detailed model architectures can be found in \ref{sec:training_details}.
+In this work, convolutional layers with residual connections are employed to capture multi-scale spatial correlations critical in turbulent systems, effectively transforming high-dimensional fields to compact latent representations.
+This preservation of multiscale structures is achieved implicitly by the hierarchical nature of this convolutional architecture, for which more details are presented in \ref{sec:training_details}.

+The selection of these latent dimensions ($l_U$ and $l_V$) is treated as hyperparameters governed by a fundamental trade-off.
+The dimension must be large enough to encode essential multiscale physical characteristics and to ensure high reconstruction fidelity.
+Conversely, it needs to be as small as possible to reduce the computational cost of drawing samples in the latent space via the trained diffusion model.
+In this work, the number of latent dimensions was determined empirically by gradually reducing it before observing a significant drop in reconstruction performance.

-\subsubsection{Unconditional Score-Based Models in Latent Space}
+\subsubsection{Unconditional score-based models in latent space}

 Once the dimensionality reduction framework is established, we can formulate a score-based generative model in the latent space.
 Instead of directly approximating the probability distribution function $p(z^U)$, we learn the score function $\nabla_{z^U} \log p(z^U)$, defined as the gradient of the log probability density.
 The score function does not require a tractable normalizing constant and can be trained directly from data samples via score matching techniques.